evo-cloud/hmake/README.md

 Please read the following documents if more detailed information is needed

+- [Quick Start](docs/QuickStart.md) is a step-by-step guide to write your first HyperMake file for your project;
 - References are list of specifications including
   - [File Format](docs/FileFormat.md) defines the format of _hmake_ files;
   - [Command line](docs/CommandLine.md) specification;